-3.17 The MCMC proposes to consider each origination over each fixed and mobile network in Malaysia as a separate wholesale market.
+3.17 The MCMC considers each origination over each fixed and mobile network in Malaysia as a separate wholesale market.

 4 SMS termination

 4.1 SMS termination is supported by the Mobile Network Termination Service described in section 2 above, which also applies to "messages".